Tiling a bathroom will give you results that are durable, sustainable, and visually appealing. Additionally, it increases the value of your property.

-Also, when you’re using larger tiles, you’ll use less grout and save money.
+Also, when using larger tiles, you’ll use less grout and save money.

 On a similar note, it’s beneficial to shop around by calling to talk to tile suppliers in your area to ask for their prices and if there are any promotional deals going on at the moment.

 Another consideration when it comes to cost is the longevity of the material.
-Keep in mind that natural stone can stain since it’s more permeable while many other materials don’t, such as porcelain.
+Remember that natural stone can stain since it’s more permeable, while many other materials don’t, such as porcelain.

 You also would be likely to pay more for material that has intricate patterns to it.